 - The Dark Lords of Nerima: When Ekim takes control of Ranma's body, with the intention of attacking Sailor Mercury, she intercepts him and, suspicious of his behavior, asks why he'd want to talk to her since she was the one who destroyed the "summoning artifact".
 Ekim responds that he began to respect her after that, which confirms her suspicion that it's someone else, since Ranma would know it was Sailor Moon who destroyed it.

 - The quote at the top of the page from Terminator 2: Judgment Day.
-The T-800 asks John Connor's foster mother a question about the family dog but intentionally gives the wrong name to see if she's actually the shapeshifting T-1000.
-She is.
-The foster mother doesn't react to getting the dog's name wrong, thus exposing itself to the T-800.
-There is a deleted scene where the T-1000 is shown afterwards holding a bloody dog collar, seeing the name on it and realizing that his target knows that he is there and will be avoiding the house.
+The T-800 asks John Connor's foster mother a question about the family dog but intentionally gives the wrong name to see if she's actually the shapeshifting T-1000, and she is.
+The foster mother doesn't react to his getting the dog's name wrong, thus exposing itself to the T-800.
+There is a deleted scene where the T-1000 kills the dog and holds up a bloody dog collar, seeing the name on it and realizing that his target knows that he is there and will be avoiding the house.

 - In Live Free or Die Hard, John McClane mentions a police code to the Big Bad's girlfriend, who is disguised as a police dispatcher.
 She says that the police had to dispatch all units in regards to the code.
 McClane coolly responds, "Dispatch all units for the naked people running around?"